ABOUT THE EVENT

 - Food and nutritional disorders

 TRACK 6 Horticulture: Horticulture is a blend of domestic gardening and agriculture, though all forms of cultivation naturally have close links to agriculture.
 Horticulture is all about growing fruits and vegetables for consumption and ornamental plants for commercial demands.
 Olericulture is concerned with ornamental plants and primarily focuses on herbaceous plants which are easily accommodated in homes and indoor places for beautification.

 - Hybrid Treatment Systems to Remove Nutrients and Pathogens from Horticultural Runoff Waters

-TRACK 7 Agriculture and Food Safety: The food borne illnesses not only affect the health but also lead to a drastic downfall of the economy.
-However, these can be prevented by application of certain principles right from on-farm production, to processing, distribution, storage, selection, preparation, and consumption.
-Awareness about food safety can render benefits to the nation both economically and socially.
+TRACK 7 Agriculture and Food Safety: The food-borne illnesses not only affect the health but also result in the drastic downfall of the economy.
+However, they can be prevented by applying certain principles commencing from on-farm production to processing, distribution, storage, selection, preparation, and consumption.
+Awareness about food safety can deliver benefits to the nation both economically and socially.

 - Food and nutrition security

 - Fermentation Technology and Cereals

 - Food packaging

 TRACK 8 Agroforestry: Agroforestry is the remedy to addressing issues of environmental, economic or social concern.
 Traditional and modern land-use systems where trees are managed along with crops and animal production systems optionally are highlights of agroforestry.
 Such integration practices aid to enhance the social, economic and environmental conditions through diverse natural resource management systems.